 Grandpa Walter had a basement hideaway.
 We weren’t allowed in there without him, though sometimes we crept in anyway.
 It was a dark room, with an electric-lit fire inside a plasterboard mantle and a real deer head mounted above.
 I remember being picked up to stroke the buck’s nose.
 His fur was smooth going down, bristly if you swept up; he had long branchy antlers and shiny glass eyes.

-My mother told me Walter sometimes dressed as a swami for Halloween.
-Replete with a turban and a crystal ball.
+My mother told me Walter sometimes dressed as a “swami” for Halloween, replete with turban, robes, and a crystal ball—seated in a dimly lit alcove where neighborhood trick-or-treaters drew the curtains aside to enter.
 It sounds spooky and perfect, though when I was a kid, it would have been hard to imagine him in this role.
-He was precise in everything I saw him do: sifting the dirt in his garden, pruning the raspberry bushes and the crabapple tree, building a patio from colored cement blocks.
+He was precise in everything I saw him do: sifting the dirt in his garden, pruning the raspberry bushes and the crabapple tree, building a patio from pastel-colored cement blocks.

 In the dining room on Burt Road, the wall behind the head of the table, where he sat at every meal, was filled with a photo mural of forested mountains, perfectly applied and finished.
 Inside the kitchen cabinets, Grandpa had decoupaged pictures of kittens and flowers and other things like that.
 They always intrigued me.